auth0/docs/articles/logs/query-syntax.md

 * Log fields are not tokenized like in v2, so `description:rule` will not match a description with value `Create a rule` nor `Update a rule` like in v2.
 Instead, use `description:*rule`.
 See [wildcards](/logs/query-syntax#wildcards) and [exact matching](/logs/query-syntax#exact-matching).
 * The .raw field extension is no longer supported and must be removed.
 In v3, fields match the whole value that is provided and are not tokenized as they were in v2 without the .raw suffix.
-* In order to search for a specific value nested on the `details` field, use the path to the field.
-For example, `details.request.channel:"https://manage.auth0.com/"`.
-Bare searches like `details:"https://manage.auth0.com/"` won't work.
+* To search for a specific value nested in the `details` field, use the path to the field (i.e., `details.request.channel:"https://manage.auth0.com/"`).
+Bare searches like `details:"https://manage.auth0.com/"` do not work.